danwing/metadata/draft-rw-flow-metadata.md

 {::boilerplate bcp14-tagged}

 Reactive policy:
-: Treatment given to a flow when an exceptional event occurs, such as diminished throughput to the host caused by radio interference or weak radio signal, congestion on the network caused by other users or other applications on the same host
+: Treatment given to a flow when an exceptional event occurs, such as diminished throughput to the host caused by radio interference or weak radio signal, congestion on the network caused by other users or other applications on the same host.

 Intentional policy:
 : Configured bandwidth, pps, or similar throughput constraints applied to a flow, application, host, or subscriber.